umpolungfish/noseeum/README.md

 ## OVERVIEW

+**Primary Function:** Execute Unicode smuggling attacks including Trojan Source, homoglyph substitution, and invisible character encoding to hide malicious code in plain sight.

 `noseeum` is a modular offensive security framework designed for executing Unicode-based attacks

 `noseeum` allows the user to encode their payload in the same/similar fashion as exhibited in the "GlassWorm" malware of late 2025

 `noseeum` consolidates a range of advanced obfuscation and exploitation techniques into a single, extensible command-line interface

-**Primary Function:** Execute Unicode smuggling attacks including Trojan Source, homoglyph substitution, and invisible character encoding to hide malicious code in plain sight.

-**Technology Stack:**
-- Python 3 for core implementation
-- Unicode control characters for attack vectors
-- Modular architecture with pluggable attack modules
-- Command-line interface powered by Click
-- Cross-platform compatibility

 ## NOSEEUM IN ACTION

 Below is a screencap of the VirusTotal analysis of the unencoded powershell malware (BEFORE processing with `noseeum`) as well as its "MITRE ATT&CK Tactics and Techniques" Chart

 + **NOTE THE `8/62` DETECTION RATE**
 + HASH = `f6adc7db3ce7e756bcfd995c6bfeae1480e4626ab4c049644754903e2610a104`